Sandgate Football Club

 The Sandgate Hawks Sporting Club is an Australian rules football and netball club located in the Brisbane suburb of Taigum.
 They were nicknamed both the Hawks and Sea Hawks and their club colours were bottle green and red.
 The football squad plays in the Queensland Australian Football League.

 History

+A QANFL club for Sandgate was proposed as early as March 1933 with at least four local schools taking up the code.
+Sandgate was founded in 1933 and joined the QANFL that year but would continue for only one season before going dormant.

-Sandgate was established in 1943, and entered to play Senior football in 1944.
-They competed in every season until 1992 before merging with Windsor-Zillmere to form "The Northern Eagles".
+Sandgate didn't play senior football again until 1943, and entered to play Senior football in 1944.
+They competed in every season until 1991 before merging with Windsor-Zillmere to form "The Northern Eagles".
 Due to fall outs between the administrators of Sandgate and Windsor Zillmere, Sandgate split from the arrangement and returned to play as a member of the now defunct Brisbane Football League winning back to back premierships in 1993 and 1994.
 Sandgate's most successful era was the 1970s when they won four premierships and participated in the finals of every season.